mcao694/mcao694/README.md

 - When and where were they applied?
 - How much insecticide was used?

-The findings from this research contribute to a larger, state-wide effort to:
+The findings from this research contribute to a larger effort to:

 - Characterize insecticide usage across different land covers in Pennsylvania.
 - Identify potential hazards to pollinators like bees.
-- Model and predict insecticide usage trends across the United States, enabling better-informed decision-making for agricultural and environmental policies.
+- Model and predict insecticide usage trends across the United States

 ## 🛠️ Languages & Tools Used